 The term homemaker is one that’s pretty polarizing, to say the least.
 It either gets your inner feminist in an uproar or you take pride in the term used to describe how a mother makes her home.
-There doesn’t seem to be much of a middle of the road here.
+There doesn’t seem to be much of a middle-of-the-road here.

 The good news is, this post isn’t about the term itself and all the feelings that come with it.
-But about why homemaking is still relevant and an integral part of a smooth, well managed, and joyful home… even after a long day’s work!
+But about why modern homemaking is still relevant and an integral part of a smooth, well managed, and joyful home… even after a long day’s work!

 Holly Schurter from Professionalizing Motherhood, describes homemaking like this, “Anyone can keep a house.
 Not everyone bothers to make a home.”